raphCode/master-thesis-muzero/theory.typ

 There are no future !rs possible.
 @sutton

-The definition of the !v !fn as the discounted sum of future !rs enables to calculate another type of !ret:
+The definition of the !v as the discounted sum of future !rs enables to calculate another type of !ret:
-The n-step !ret sums only a truncated !seq of the next $n$ !rs and substitutes the rest with the !ag's current !v !fn:
+The n-step !ret sums a truncated !seq of the next $n$ !rs and substitutes the rest with the !ag's current !v !fn $v_pi (s)$:
 $ G_t eq.def r_(t+1) + gamma r_(t+2) + ... + gamma^(n-1) r_(t+n) + gamma^n v_pi (s_(t+n)) =
 gamma^n v_pi (s_(t+n)) + sum_(k=1)^n gamma^(k-1) r_(t+k) $
 This use of the !ag's current !v !fn is known as bootstrapping.